 The Lew Lab builds advanced imaging systems to study biological and chemical systems at the nanoscale.
 Our technology leverages innovations in applied optics, signal and image processing, design optimization, and physical chemistry.
 We partner with scientists and engineers across all disciplines to develop technologies to solve unmet needs in science, medicine, and society.

 The Lew Lab is a team of inventors, thinkers, and problem solvers working at the intersection of science and technology.
-Excited about joining our team?

 Creating impactful technology is our passion

 Congratulations, Tingting, on receiving a 2023 Outstanding Research Award from the Imaging Science Doctoral Program!